pollination/pollination-docs/rhino-plugin/pollination-commands/po_isolateadjacencies.md

+---
+description: Isolate selected rooms and their adjacent rooms.
+---

 # PO_IsolateAdjacencies

-Isolate selected rooms and their adjacent rooms
+Isolate selected rooms and their adjacent rooms.